caveofjulian/M-/README.md

-# M# - The programming level to express your oofs and yikes's
+# M# - The programming language to express your oofs and yikes's